oemof/oemof-thermal/docs/validation_compression_heat_pumps_and_chillers.rst

     0.50                            3.531
 ============================= =============================

-The correlation with quality grades below 0.30 show an overestimation of the coefficients.
-In contrast, calculated EER at quality grades above 0.30 indicate an underestimation.
-Fig.1 shows the estimated correlation of EERs in the middle together with over- and underestimation to the left and right:
+The correlation with quality grades below 0.30 show an underestimation of the coefficients.
+In contrast, calculated EER at quality grades above 0.30 indicate an overestimation.
+Fig.1 shows the estimated correlation of EERs in the middle together with under- and overestimation to the left and right:

 .. figure:: _pics/Correlation_EERs.png
     :width: 100 %